LunarLumos/University-Projects/2nd_semester/wed>sultan_dines/README.md

 📦 Project Description
 --------------------------------------------

-Sultan’s Dine is a fully responsive, multi-section catering website
+This project is a practical implementation of a responsive, multi-section
+catering service website titled **Sultan’s Dine**, developed using core
-built using HTML, CSS, and JavaScript.
+web development technologies — HTML, CSS, and JavaScript.

-The website includes:
+The website is designed to represent a real-world catering business and
+includes several interactive and user-friendly features such as:
   - A dynamic hero image slider
-  - Filterable menu based on event type (Wedding, Corporate, etc.)
+  - Categorized event-based menu system
-  - Image gallery section
+  - Responsive image gallery
-  - Rotating client testimonials
+  - Testimonial carousel
-  - Responsive contact & booking form
+  - Contact and booking form with validation
-  - Sticky navigation bar and scroll-to-top functionality
+  - Sticky navigation and scroll-to-top button

-This website was created as an academic project but follows
-real-world layout and interactivity standards.
+The objective of this assignment was to demonstrate my ability to apply
+front-end development concepts learned in class, including page structure,
+responsive design, user interface behavior, and client-side scripting.

+Through this project, I enhanced my understanding of semantic markup,
+modular CSS, and DOM manipulation, and practiced translating design
+requirements into a fully functional web interface.

 --------------------------------------------
 🌐 Live Preview
 --------------------------------------------

-🔗 Click here to try the live site:
+🔗 Click here to access the live website:
 👉 https://lunarlumos.github.io/University-Projects/2nd_semester/wed%3Esultan_dines/

 --------------------------------------------